Life-Skills Checklist for Young Adults: What Really Matters After High School

 While traditional education imparts knowledge in academic subjects, life doesn’t offer a curriculum for adulthood.
 Many young adults leave high school with impressive transcripts but limited practical skills.
 This gap often becomes evident when they face tasks like navigating a health insurance claim or resolving a landlord dispute.

 A comprehensive life-skills checklist isn’t just a list—it’s a map for confident, capable living.
 For parents and educators, it offers a structured approach to supporting young adults during a critical life transition.
-For young adults themselves, it transforms overwhelming challenges into manageable, actionable steps.
+For young adults themselves, it transforms overwhelming challenges into manageable, actionable steps and provides a way to track progress and identify areas for improvement in independent living skills.

 Additional Resources